Minecraft too slow? Here's a way to speed up Minecraft on Mac

 3. Monitor RAM usage

-Is Minecraft slow still?
+Is Minecraft still slow?
 It may have something to do with the other applications you have taking up memory at the same time that you’re playing the game.
 You can use your computer’s Activity Monitor to check how much RAM is being spent on apps that are running in the background.

 This will allow you to quit applications that are not essential and free up the necessary memory to run the game swiftly.
 Check the app’s memory expenditure by launching Activity Monitor from Applications and following these steps: